Melissa Tancredi

 Melissa Palma Julie Tancredi (born December 27, 1981) is a Canadian retired soccer forward who played for the Canada women's national soccer team.
-3 time Olympian, 2 time Bronze Medalist.
-She won an Olympic bronze medal as a participating member of Canada's national team at the 2012 Olympics when Canada defeated France 1–0 in the bronze medal match on August 9, 2012.
-Tancredi was a participating member when Canada won Bronze defeating Brazil 2-1 in the 2016 Rio Olympics.
-Tancredi's nickname is "Tanc".
+She won a bronze medal at the 2012 Olympics when Canada defeated France 1–0 in the bronze medal match.
+Tancredi won bronze again after Canada defeated Brazil 2–1 at the 2016 Olympics.
+Her nickname is "Tanc".

 Early life

 Tancredi was born in Ancaster, Ontario, to parents Peter and Ann-Marie Tancredi, her father being Italian-born from Ascoli Piceno.
 She began playing soccer at age four.
 She played soccer, volleyball, and track at Cathedral High School in Hamilton, Ontario.
 She was named soccer MVP and senior athlete of the year during her senior year.

 Tancredi played for the under-19 provincial team and Burlington Sting club program.
 She helped the Burlington Sting win the Canadian title and Ontario Cup and was named the Most Valuable Player (MVP) of the Burlington Sting in 1999.